 Will City Council meet?
-At this time, City Council has postponed its regular in-person meetings.
+At this time, City Council has rescheduled its regular in-person meetings and will meet by broadcast video conference.
 In order to limit exposure to both members of the public and the City’s elected officials and employees, members of the public interested in the proceedings of City Council who do not have comments are encouraged to watch the meetings online live through our streaming service.
 Members of the public who do have comments they wish to share with City Council can always do so via email.
 The email addresses of members of City Council and administrative staff are available on our website directory.
 Under the Emergency declaration, Council is enabled to meet by video conference to addressing pressing business that cannot wait.

 Will committees meet?
 All meetings of authorities, boards, committees and encouraged to meet through video conference where able.
 If an authority, board or committee needs to meet in-person, they must do so by abiding by social distancing, wearing masks and disinfecting hands and other shared surfaces.
 A maximum of 15 participants may safely be in Council Chambers at one time.